 - The names of the individuals who do not contribute to the study must not be included among If there is a conflict of interest regarding the study, the process under Conflict of Interest must be followed.

-- During the review process of their manuscripts, author(s) may be asked to supply raw data.
-In such a case, author(s) should be ready to submit such data and information to the editorial and scientific boards.
+- During the review process of their manuscripts, the author(s) may be asked to supply raw data.
+In such a case, the author(s) should be ready to submit such data and information to the editorial and scientific boards.

 - Author(s) bears the responsibility to inform the editor of the journal or publisher if they happen to notice a mistake in their study which is in early release or publication process and to cooperate with the editors during the correction or withdrawal process.